qod-dante/qod-dante/README.md

 ## 3. [Interactive Card Details Form (In Progress)](https://qod-dante.github.io/Interactive-CDF/)

 - Feb 14, 2023 3:52 PM: Valentines ❤️ Day!
 Yep!
 Still studying on this day!
 That was a little tougher than I thought 🥵!
 This would be the first time I've used CSS positions this extensively.
 I managed to position the cards as best as I could for the mobile version (600-px).
 I consider that a milestone.
 Next up is the form, which I'm sure will be a cinch 😼.
+- Feb 15, 2023 3:48 PM: I knew the forms will be a cinch 😁!
+With the mobile version for small devices out of the way, next up is for bigger devices (Tablets, iPads, etc.).

 <!---
 Access Token for Coderankers Profile 2022/12/20 22:44